Atrial Septal Defect

 Pathophysiology

 An atrial septal defect leads to a shunt, with blood moving between the two atria.
-Blood moves from the left atrium to the right atrium because the pressure in the left atrium is higher than the pressure in the right atrium.
-This means blood continues to flow to the pulmonary vessels and lungs to get oxygenated and the patient does not become cyanotic, however the increased flow to the right side of the heart leads to right sided overload and right heart strain.
-This right sided overload can lead to right heart failure and pulmonary hypertension
+Initially, higher pressure in the left atrium means that blood moves from the left atrium to the right atrium.
+There is a left-to-right shunt.
+Blood continues to flow to the pulmonary vessels and lungs to get oxygenated, and the patient does not become cyanotic.
+However, increased flow to the right side of the heart leads to right-sided overload, increased pulmonary pressure and right heart strain.
+Eventually, this can cause pulmonary hypertension and right heart failure.

 Types

-• Patent foramen ovale, where the foramen ovale fails to close (although this not strictly classified as an ASD).
+• Patent foramen ovale, where the foramen ovale fails to close (not strictly classified as an ASD)

-• Ostium primum, where the septum primum fails to fully close, leaving a hole in the wall.
-This tends to lead to atrioventricular valve defects making it an atrioventricular septal defect.
+• Ostium primum, where the septum primum fails to fully close (tends to lead to an atrioventricular septal defect)

 Complications